Agsu District: Culture and tourism

-Agsu region has a number of amenities offering a wide range of services, such as Agsu region History and Ethnography Museum displaying archaeological artefacts date back to the III-I centuries BC and other historical exhibits, Agsu region Cultural Center featuring "Goncha" folk instrumental ensemble, "New Aghsu" vocal-instrumental ensemble.
+The Agsu region has a number of amenities offering a wide range of services, such as the Agsu Region History and Ethnography Museum displaying archaeological artifacts dating back to the III-I centuries BC and other historical exhibits, Agsu Region Cultural Center featuring "Goncha" folk instrumental ensemble, "New Aghsu" vocal-instrumental ensemble.
 "Ashugs" ensemble, Ethnography Houses in Garagoyunlu, Padar and Bozavand villages, Craftsmanship centres in Bijo and Yenilik villages, Culture houses in Jalayir and Kalva villages, Agsu region Children's Music School, Agsu Chess School, Agsu Children and Youth Art Center, Agsu region Heydar Aliyev Center.
 There is also a stadium with a capacity of 3000 and a sports complex.
 "Agsu" newspaper is published in the region.